Dominic Csák: Queen Elizabeth's confidant

 During the reign of Stephen V, Dominic gradually became a confidant of queen consort Elizabeth the Cuman.
 When Joachim Gutkeled kidnapped Stephen's heir, the 10-year-old Ladislaus in the summer of 1272, it marked the beginning of the era of "feudal anarchy".
 Stephen V, who unsuccessfully attempted to liberate his son, seriously fell ill and died on 6 August 1272.
 Joachim Gutkeled departed for Székesfehérvár as soon as he was informed of Stephen V's death, because he wanted to arrange Ladislaus' coronation.
 Stephen's widow, Queen Elizabeth joined him, infuriating the deceased monarch's partisans who accused her of having conspired against her husband.
 Two of them, brothers Egidius Monoszló and Gregory Monoszló, along with their followers, immediately laid siege in late August to the Dowager Queen's palace in Székesfehérvár to "rescue" Ladislaus from the rival baronial group's influence.
 Dominic was present during the skirmish and determined to defend the manor house from the attackers.
-He had just knocked out the sword from the hand of the one of the attackers and wanted to stab him with the weapon when the other conspirators strucked him and brutally cut him up.
+He had just knocked out the sword from the hand of one of the attackers and wanted to stab him with the weapon when the other conspirators struck him and brutally cut him up.
 He almost died on the spot.
 The Monoszlós' coup d'état attempt ended in failure as the Gutkeled troops routed their army after some clashes and bloodshed.
 At the end of the year, the recovering Dominic was installed as count (head) of the court of Dowager Queen Elizabeth.
 For his sacrifice, the queen donated the estate Hagymás (today Aljmaš, Croatia) lay at the confluence of rivers Danube and Drava in Valkó County, along with its accessories and local river duties, to Dominic in the first half of 1273 in exchange for his lands in Abaúj (or Borsod) and Zemplén counties – he lost Muhi, Nyárád, Szőlőske, Sztára and Perecse with this document.
 Dominic held the court dignity by 1274 at the latest.